Invest in private companies

 Fund I is now live

-Shares of Robinhood Ventures Fund I (RVI) can now be requested through IPO Access.
-Take a look at the companies and take part in the journeys.
+Robinhood Ventures Fund I (RVI) is open for trading.
+Take a look at the companies, hear their stories, and take part in their journeys.

 Interested in having your company join the fund?